gitGNU/gnu_kenozooid/doc/hacking/us.rst

 Adding Dive With Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The diver adds a dive with profile data to dive logbook.
-The minimal set of data is obtained from the profile data.

-The optional data can be added as in adddive_.
+Some of the dive data is extracted from profile data and some is provided by diver.
+See adddive_ for list of dive data.

 Listing Dives
 ^^^^^^^^^^^^^